 Elasticity

-The second essential element for a a cloud-native time-series database is elasticity.
+The second essential element for a cloud native industrial data platform is elasticity.
 Not only does TDengine provide the ability to scale up, but it also provides the ability to scale down.

 To support storage elasticity, TDengine may split a vnode into two vnodes if data insert latency is reaching a threshold, so more system resources will be allocated for data ingestion.
 On the other hand, TDengine may combine multiple vnodes into a single vnode to save resources as long as latency and performance can be guaranteed.